clojure-emacs/cider/doc/managing_connections.md

 dispatch is used all requests will always be routed to the default connection (this was the default behavior in CIDER before 0.10).

+There's a handy command called `cider-toggle-request-dispatch`.
+You can use it to quickly switch between dynamic and static request dispatch.
+A common use-case for it would be to force temporary all evaluation commands to be using a particular (the default) connection.

 You can display the current nREPL connection using <kbd>C-c M-d</kbd>
 and rotate the default connection using <kbd>C-c M-r</kbd>.
 Another option for setting the default connection is to execute the command